krculp/media-analytics-docs/test-file.md

         4. Repeat with additional formatting tags.
     4. Clean up spacing around formatting tags and their enclosed content. (`Good: "Content <code>code text</code>"; Bad: "Content<code> code text</code>"`)
     5. Turn `<samp>` or `<code>`` tags into '\`' chars.  b.
 Turn  </samp>  or  </code>  tags into '\`' chars.  c.
 Repeat with `<strong>`/`<bold>`, `<em>/<i>`, etc., using their respective MD chars.
 12.  **Lists:** I think your best bet is to stick with HTML list tags within table cells.
+(Depends upon the SSG being used.)
 13. Put everything into MD table rows:
     1. Join all table lines into one long one
     1. If you have a uniform number of cells in your rows, start recording, find (`f`) the correct number of '|' symbols, and add a carriage return.
 Repeat for n rows.